Shiny

 When using the Knitr computation engine, Quarto documents can include embedded Shiny components (e.g. a plot with sliders that control its inputs) or even simple Shiny applications that include several components.

-In order to run the examples below you will need the very latest version of the rmarkdown package (v2.10), which you can install with:
+In order to run the examples below you will need a recent version of the rmarkdown package, which you can install with:

 install.packages("rmarkdown")